eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 -   ResourceSelect doesn't request options anymore if they have already been requested earlier.
 -   `shui:listQuery` allows usage of the `{{username}}` placeholder, which is replaced by the name (i.e.not the IRI) of the logged in user.

-v23.3.0 of eccenca DataIntegration ships the following fixes:
+v23.3.0 of DataManager ships the following fixes:

 -   Fixed broken navigation (workspace part of URL was lost).
 -   CMEM Manual Testing 23.2 e2e - Don't do redundant redirects in the Module context.